As the name suggests, this gorgeous applesauce cake is loaded with sweet fruit puree.

 It’s also brimming with delicious fall spices, chewy raisins, and crunchy walnuts.
 Yum!

-This cake is ultra-fluffy, but thanks to the applesauce, it’s also ridiculously moist.
+This cake is ultra-fluffy, and, thanks to the applesauce, it’s also ridiculously moist.
 With its perfectly balanced flavors and textures, this cake has it all!

-Looking for a delicious, hearty, and cozy cake that’s also a breeze to make?
-Applesauce cake is the answer.
+So if you’re looking for a delicious, hearty, and cozy cake that’s also a breeze to make, this applesauce cake is the answer.

 I mean, how can you resist the flavors of apples, cinnamon, and cloves in a soft, fluffy, and moist cake?

-- Butter or Margarine – This adds moisture and richness to the cake.
+- Butter – This adds moisture and richness to the cake.
 A mild-flavored oil such as vegetable or coconut oil works too.

 - Granulated Sugar – For a perfectly sweet cake.
 You can also use brown sugar for a deeper flavor and a moister cake.

 - Applesauce – Unlike other ingredients that you’ll want to use at room temperature, the applesauce has to be chilled for this recipe.

 - Flour – All-purpose flour is best, but you can also use whole wheat flour for a healthier cake.
 The cake will still be nice and fluffy.

 - Baking Soda – The leavening agent in charge of making the batter rise into a super-fluffy cake.